davidemaser/xo/README.md

 - warning : creates a contextual alert message within an xo object or page
 - poster : creates a posterized image and text layout
 - tabs : creates a tab panel layout
-  - tab-node : creates a node within a tabs component.
-Doesn't work outside a tabs block.
+- accordion : creates an accordion panel layout
-- accordion : creates an accordion ui component
+  - node : creates a node within a tabs or accordion component.
+Doesn't work alone.

 ##### xo-type-param : defines parameters of a specific xo-object type.
 This can be :